conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 We have introduced a new environment variable, `GATEWAY_SECURITY_MODE`, to define where authentication takes place.

 As part of this, we are deprecating (although still supporting) `DELEGATED_XXX` inputs for `GATEWAY_SECURITY_PROTOCOL`.
 The valid inputs for `GATEWAY_SECURITY_MODE` are: `KAFKA_MANAGED` and `GATEWAY_MANAGED`.
 For more details see [documentation](../configuration/env-variables.md#connect-from-clients-to-gateway).
-We are also changing the default behaviour of `ACL_ENABLED`.
+We are also changing the default behaviour of `GATEWAY_ACL_ENABLED`.
 Previously, when left unset this was always defaulted to be `false`.
 Going forward it will be determined by the security mode.
 You'll find more details below.

 :::warning
 If you are using a security protocol that has an ANONYMOUS identity (`PLAINTEXT`, or `SSL` without mTLS) then you will face authorisation errors because ACLs are now enabled by default for Gateway Managed security.
-To remove authorisation from your setup set `ACL_ENABLED: false` in the Gateway environment variables.
+To remove authorisation from your setup set `GATEWAY_ACL_ENABLED: false` in the Gateway environment variables.
 :::

 ## Why?